 - Exclude scene navigation events: Data points will not be created whenever a scene is entered or left.
 Will apply to all future navigation events until the Include action is triggered.

 The Data Tracking Interface Asset includes actions enabling the identification of a session.
 A "session" is a collection of events associated with a single, shared context.
 It could be a user, a time of day, a sales pitch, etc..
-By identifying sessions you can identifying patterns across multiple sessions, patterns that can have business relevance.
+By labeling sessions, you can identify patterns across multiple sessions, patterns that can have business relevance.

 For details, see the article about working with sessions.